 This popular spice has many anti-inflammatory properties and a soothing effect on the internal lining of your stomach.
-In addition, it keeps it from swelling and relieves the intense abdominal pain caused by a hernia.
+Also, it keeps it from swelling and relieves the intense abdominal pain caused by a hernia.

 Drink cinnamon tea if you want to soothe the internal lining of your stomach if you have abdominal pain after meals.
 However, remember that not all cinnamon sticks are alike, so find a good source for quality cinnamon.